adiozdaniel/raid-drawing/Docs/README.md

 <div style="display: flex; gap: 3em;">
 <img src="media/instructions.png" alt="Example Output" width="400" height="300">
 <p align="left">
     Welcome to the <em>Geometric Shapes Drawing</em> tool — a Rust-powered application that renders 2D and basic 3D shapes to PNG images.
 Whether you're exploring computer graphics or testing your Rust skills, this project offers a modular and extensible foundation.
 View the project instructions <a href="https://learn.zone01kisumu.ke/git/adaniel/drawing/src/branch/main/Docs/INSTRUCTIONS.md">Here</a> or <a href="INSTRUCTIONS.md" >here</a>.
-With the comprehensive details outlined in the instructions.md, you can seamlessly integrate the code into your main.rs file.
+With the comprehensive details outlined in the instructions.md, you can seamlessly integrate the code into the `main.rs` file.
 Simply paste it as is, and your program will be ready to run flawlessly—no additional modifications required.
 Enjoy coding with ease and sophistication!
 </p>
 </div>